Rediffusion Television: History

 Radio Rediffusion was officially founded in 1949 as a wired radio station run by the Rediffusion company.
 The radio service was highly successful against its main competitor, Commercial Radio.
-Some of the early contents included plays, stories, concerts and Cantonese operas.
+Some of the early content included plays, stories, concerts and Cantonese operas.
 The broadcasts were one of the main attractions in Hong Kong tea shops.
 One of the most famous broadcasters was Li Ngaw: another was Uncle Ray, the pioneering DJ.

 It later became a subscription cable television station on 29 May 1957, becoming the first television station in a colony of the British Empire, as well as the first television station in a predominantly Chinese city.
 It initially offered a four-hour-per-day English-language and Chinese-language service.
 The installation fee during its launch was HK$25, with an equipment rental fee of $45, and a monthly subscription charge of $36.

 The charge was considered expensive, at a time when the average worker in Hong Kong earned HK$100 per month.
 Hong Kong tea shops again provided an outlet for the broadcasts to the working class who could not afford the subscription fees.

 By 1962, 150,000 viewers were Rediffusion Television subscribers.
+The figure for households was 110,000 as of 1971.
+The cable system was selected in order not to be received in mainland China.